jackiecywinski/my-python-portfolio/README.md

 #Project 6: My Create Task - This is the code I submitted for the AP test.
 This code contains a procedure that recommends an activity to its user based on if they want to be indoor or outdoor.
 It includes iteration, sequencing, and selection.

+#Project 7: Images - This project is a game that recommends a vacation location to its user.
+It does so by providing an image of the vacation destination with a description of the place.
+I learned to cite images by developing this program.